 TRAM Flap Breast Reconstruction

-After your breast reconstruction you will likely spend the night in the hospital and be discharged the next day.
-The Breast Surgeon usually places a small drain in the chest wall which is removed about one week later.
-You will be able to walk and will be able to rest comfortably at your home.
+After your breast reconstruction, you will likely spend the night in the hospital and be discharged the next day.
+Dr. Hyman typically places a small drain in the chest wall which is removed about one week later.
+You will be able to walk and rest comfortably in the comfort of your home.
 Any pain is controlled with oral medicine.
-Dr. Hyman will see you one week after the discharge from the hospital and then every 2 weeks to expand the implant/expander.
-The second stage of the process is to exchange the tissue expander for a permanent silicone implant and that is usually done about 3-4 months after the initial surgery.
-The second stage of the implant based reconstructions is a 1 hour, outpatient procedure.
+Dr. Hyman will see you one week after the discharge from the hospital and then every two weeks to expand the implant/expander.
+The second stage of the process is to exchange the tissue expander for a permanent silicone implant, which is done usually about three to four months after the initial surgery.
+The second stage of the implant-based reconstructions is a one-hour, outpatient procedure.
 The recovery is much less involved.